Come and be a part of our Advent and Christmas celebrations where there is something for everyone.

 Advent and Christmas speak of a God who breaks into our world, coming and walking with us as one of us, sharing our hopes, fears, vulnerabilities and joy.
 This is no distant and remote God, but the Word-Among-Us.
 For the most up-to-date service dates and times, please check our events calendar.

-A Festival of Carols (23 Dec, 7:00 pm): A service featuring well-loved carols, beautiful choral music and readings that proclaim the birth of Jesus.
+Nine Lessons and Carols (Sunday 18 Dec, 7:00 pm): A service featuring well-loved carols, beautiful choral music and readings that proclaim the birth of Jesus.
+Mulled wine and mince-pies to follow.

-Children's Crib Mass (24 Dec, 3:00 pm): Immerse your family in the colour and wonder of the story of the nativity.
-Dress up as one of your favourite characters in the Christmas story, and come and be part of our living nativity scene!
-With sing-along carols for children, bells, and interactive storytelling, this service is suitable for families with children of all ages.
+Children's Crib Service (Saturday 24 Dec, 3:00 pm): Immerse your family in the colour and wonder of the story of the nativity.
+Dress up as one of your favourite characters in the Christmas story, and come and be part of the story!
+This service is suitable for families with children of all ages.

-Christmas Day Mass (25 Dec, 10:00 am): A joyful family Eucharist to celebrate the birth of Jesus.
+Christmas Day Choral Mass (Sunday 25 Dec, 10:00 am): A joyful family Eucharist to celebrate the birth of Jesus.
 All are welcome!

 Advent is a season of expectation as the Church prepares to celebrate the coming (adventus) of Christ in his incarnation, and also as judge and saviour at the end of time.
 The readings and liturgies not only direct us to Christ’s birth, they also challenge the modern reluctance to confront the theme of divine judgement.
 The Four Last Things—death, judgement, heaven and hell—have been traditional themes for Advent meditation.
 The characteristic note of Advent is therefore expectation, rather than penitence.
 Advent focusses on the key people who were prepared and chosen by God to make possible the incarnation of his Son.
 Our eyes are drawn to the Blessed Virgin Mary, John the Baptist, Elizabeth and Zechariah; and our Old Testament readings focus upon the prophets who look towards the coming of the Kingdom of God.
 Advent, then, is the season of promise and hope.
 ‘O Rising Sun, you are the Splendour of eternal light and the sun of justice.
 O come and enlighten those who sit in darkness and the shadow of death.’ (from the Great Advent Antiphons).